BrucesHobbies/basinMaster/README.md

 - Optional [Amazon: 5Vdc Relay](https://amzn.to/3cQQJaP)
 - Wire, heat shrink tubing, soldering iron, and solder

-I used the ABPDRRV001PDSA3 which is a 3-wire SPI bus interface in a DIP package (Dual-Inline Package used with breadboards).
-I have also used the ABPMRR060MG2A3 which is a 2-wire I2C bus interface but in a surface mount package which requires soldering.
+The ABPMRR060MG2A3 which is a 2-wire I2C bus interface but in a surface mount package which requires soldering.
+The I2C pull up resistors are not required when used with the RPI.
+The ABPDRRV001PDSA3 which is a 3-wire SPI bus interface in a DIP package (Dual-Inline Package used with prototype/breadboards).
 Both are 3.3 Vdc supply voltage.
-The I2C pull up resistors are not required when used with the RPI.

 ## Raspberry Pi system (if you don’t already own one)
 - Raspberry Pi (any of the following)